-Changes in the value of marketable securities, as reported in current assets on the consolidated balance sheets as at March 31, 2018 and December 31, 2017 are detailed in the table below:
+Changes in the value of marketable securities, as reported in current assets on the consolidated balance sheets as at June 30, 2018 and December 31, 2017 are detailed in the table below:

-Change in fair value included in OCI for available-for-sale Change in fair Foreign exchange December 31, marketable value recognized result through 2017 Purchase Sale / Settlement securities in earnings OCI March 31, 2018 U.S. Treasury debt securities 431 - - (2) - - 429
+December 31, 2017 Purchase Sale / Settlement Change in fair value included in OCI for available-for-sale marketable securities Change in fair value recognized in earnings Foreign exchange result through OCI June 30, 2018 U.S. Treasury debt securities 431 - - (2) - - 429 Total 431 - - (2) - - 429

-^{}Other Comprehensive Income
+\Other Comprehensive Income

-As at March 31, 2018, the Company held \$429 million of U.S. Treasury debt securities, of which \$99 million were U.S. Treasury Bills, which were acquired in 2017 and transferred to a financial institution with high credit quality as part of a short-term securities lending transaction.
-The transaction was concluded in compliance with the Company's policy to optimize the return on its short-term interest rate investments, always placed with institutions with high credit rating.
-The Company, acting as the securities lender, does not hold any collateral on this unsecured securities lending transaction.
+As at June 30, 2018, the Company held \$429 million of U.S. Treasury debt securities, of which \$99 million were U.S. Treasury Bills, which were acquired in 2017 and transferred to a financial institution with high credit quality as part of a short-term securities lending transaction.
+In the second quarter of 2018, the Company transferred \$150 million U.S. Treasury Bonds as part of additional short-term securities lending transactions.
+These transactions were concluded in compliance with the Company's policy to optimize the return on its short-term interest rate investments, always placed with institutions with high credit rating.
+The Company, acting as the securities lender, does not hold any collateral on the unsecured securities lending transactions.
 The Company retains effective control on the transferred securities.

-The debt securities had an average rating of Aaa/AA+/AAA from Moody's, S&P and Fitch, respectively, with a weighted average maturity of 1.6 years.
-The debt securities were reported as current assets on the line "Marketable Securities" on the consolidated balance sheet as at March 31, 2018, since they represented investments of funds available for current operations.
-The bonds were classified as available-for-sale and recorded at fair value as at March 31, 2018.
+The debt securities had an average rating of Aaa/AA+/AAA from Moody's, S&P and Fitch, respectively, with a weighted average maturity of 1.4 years.
+The debt securities were reported as current assets on the line "Marketable Securities" on the consolidated balance sheet as at June 30, 2018, since they represented investments of funds available for current operations.
+The bonds were classified as available-for-sale and recorded at fair value as at June 30, 2018.
 This fair value measurement corresponds to a Level 1 fair value hierarchy measurement.
-The aggregated amortized cost basis of these securities totaled \$432 million as at March 31, 2018.
+The aggregated amortized cost basis of these securities totaled \$432 million as at June 30, 2018.